Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Let's get under the hood, shall we?
-The build quality of the 860v12 is exactly what you would expect from a New Balance heritage model—robust and thoughtful.
+The build quality is exactly what you’d expect from a New Balance heritage model: robust and practical.

-The Upper The shoe uses an engineered mesh, often called "Air Mesh," which is designed to be breathable while providing a secure lockdown.
-You know what?
-It works.
-It handles that tricky balance of holding your foot in place without feeling like a straitjacket.
-A massive improvement from the previous version (v11) is the heel counter.
-The v11 had this flared "Ultra Heel" that a lot of people—myself included—found slipped around too much.
-The v12 went back to a traditional, molded heel counter with extra padding.
-It’s old school, sure, but it locks your heel down, and that’s what matters.
+The Upper The shoe uses an engineered mesh (often called "Air Mesh") meant to stay breathable while still locking the foot down.
+And it works.
+It holds you in place without feeling like a straitjacket.
+A big improvement over the v11 is the heel counter.
+The v11’s flared "Ultra Heel" had more heel slip complaints.
+The v12 goes back to a traditional, molded heel counter with extra padding.
+It’s old school, but it locks the heel down, which is the whole point.

 The Midsole This is where things get a bit technical.
 The midsole is a dual-layer sandwich.
 The top layer is that Fresh Foam X we talked about, providing a touch of responsiveness and softness.
 The bottom layer is a denser foam (some sources say FuelCell, others say a tweaked EVA, but Runner's World clarifies it's a firmer Fresh Foam variant).
 This creates a stable platform.
 Then you have the dual-density medial post—a chunk of harder foam on the inside edge—to stop your ankle from collapsing inward.